Annapurna Base Camp short Trek 11 Days

 • English and other common languages (as requested)

 On any team, courtesy and respect are fundamental for an enjoyable and worthwhile experience.
 Our porters are an essential, integral part of each trekking team, and as such, they are well-treated and well-paid.
-At the conclusion of your trek, we believe you will find that they have fully earned your gratitude and respect.
-We do expect all trekkers to keep the weight of their baggage under 15kgs/33lbs.
-Adventure Club Trek maintains a full commitment to the rights of our porters, providing them with appropriate clothing, gear, and lodging.
-In case of serious accident or sickness, they receive the same care as anyone else employed on the trekking team, even including evacuation by helicopter at our expense if appropriate.
+After your trek, you will find that they have fully earned your gratitude and respect.
+We expect all trekkers to keep the weight of their baggage under 15kgs/33lbs.
+Adventure Club Trek maintains a total commitment to the rights of our porters, providing them with appropriate clothing, gear, and lodging.
+In case of severe accident or sickness, they receive the same care as anyone else employed on the trekking team, even including evacuation by helicopter at our expense if appropriate.
 We fully support the IPPG (International Porter Protection Group), which strives to maintain and improve our porter's working conditions.

 On the Annapurna Base Camp Trek in Nepal, the internet service will be available at lodges with some extra service charge.
-You can contact your family and friends from the guesthouses, but as we reach higher altitudes, the communication will be through the phone for safety purposes.
-We communicate with all our valuable clients through the team leader at least once a day to make sure you are fine and enjoying the trip.
-The Adventure Club Trek office in Kathmandu will constantly be in touch with you for the help you may need during the trek.
-Depending on the network you use, there could be a poor signal to network before the high altitude.
+You can contact your family and friends from the guesthouses.
+However, as we reach higher altitudes, communication will be through the phone for safety purposes.
+We communicate with all our valuable clients through the team leader at least once a day to ensure you are fine and enjoying the trip.
+The Adventure Club Trek office in Kathmandu will constantly contact you for the help you may need during the trek.
+Depending on the network you use, there could be a poor signal to the network before the high altitude.
 Upon your request, we can provide you with a separate local sim card to better the network.
 Many places have WIFI service available at an extra cost.

 • Zoltan